The Admissions Process

 Can the TOEFL score be waived?

 Yes, if the official language of instruction in which you received your undergraduate or previous graduate degree was English, the TOEFL score may be waived.
+More information is found on Rackham's page about English Proficiency Requirements.

 May I come to Michigan just for a M.A.?